ibexa/documentation-developer/docs/migrating/common_errors.md

 # Common errors

-Below you will find cleanup commands from the EzPublishMigrationBundle for most common issues that can manifest itself after migration to v1 or v2.
+Below you will find cleanup commands from the EzPublishMigrationBundle for the most common issues that can manifest itself after migration to eZ Platform.

 !!! note "Enabling EzPublishMigrationBundle bundle"

-    To enable it, add the following to your `dev` environment bundles in `app/AppKernel.php`:
+    To enable EzPublishMigrationBundle add the following to your `dev` environment bundles in `app/AppKernel.php`:

     ```
     $bundles[] = new \eZ\Bundle\EzPublishMigrationBundle\EzPublishMigrationBundle();